ibuildgenius/mca-flutter-sdk/README.md

 Get your insurance and make payment

 ## Getting started

-1. Add package mca_flutter_sdk to your pubspec.yaml file
+1. Add package mca_official_flutter_sdk to your pubspec.yaml file
 2. Run flutter pub get
 3. Add required permission for the image pickers and camera
 4. Add required permission for the geolocation

 ## Usage
 Initialise the sdk in two ways

 Some parameters are required to initialise the SDK, namely: